Moral Disengagement: The Theory

 Their operation is depicted in the figure:

-Reason plays a role in most, if not all, of these processes.
-It is central to Moral Justification, Displacement of Responsibility and Attribution of Blame.
-So if moral disengagement is responsible for a moral judgement or action, it is likely that reasoning will have played a causal role in arriving at the judgement or action.
+Reason plausibly plays a role in most, if not all, of these processes.
+It is likely central to Moral Justification, Displacement of Responsibility and Attribution of Blame.
+So if moral disengagement is responsible for a moral judgement or action, it is plausible that, often enough, reasoning will have played a causal role in arriving at the judgement or action.

 What evidence motivates accepting Bandura’s theory?